 You need to login or register to bookmark/favorite this content.

 For a “typical” classroom not related to music, gym or the like, I have seen design teams in the budget phase call for STC 50+, and over the course of continuing design that becomes no STC rating, but added gasketing and a door bottom.
-Mainly do to the costs, and also other aspects that need to be taken into consideration such as opening hardening, or opening transparency.
+Mainly due to the costs, and also other aspects that need to be taken into consideration such as opening hardening, or opening transparency.

 Thanks for sharing your insight, Kurt!